Motivation

 The earliest programmers operated similarly.
 In the 1950s, there were perhaps a few hundred people in the world who could write a working program which involves toggling switches on ENIAC, hand-assembling machine instructions, one person per machine.
 A program worked because that specific person understood a specific memory map.
 No documentation.
 No reproducibility.
 It ran, and that was enough — until that person left.

-And this earlier form of programming proved that large-scale construction and complex computation were achievable at all, same way the Romans would used the pyramids as a model for what organized engineering can accomplish.
+This earlier form of programming proved that large-scale construction and complex computation were achievable after all, same way the Romans would use the pyramids as a model for what organized engineering can accomplish.

 The Roman Roads